appspector/android-sdk/README.md

 ## Filtering your data
 Sometimes you may want to adjust or completely skip some pieces of data AppSpector gather.

-We have a special feature called Sanitizing for this, for now it’s available only for HTTP and logs monitors, more coming.
-For these two monitors you can provide a filter which allows to modify or block events before AppSpector sends them to the backend.
-You can specify filters via `addHttpMonitor(HTTPFilter)` and `addLogMonitor(LogMonitor.Filter)` methods.
+### Filtering HTTP requests and responses
+For this aim, the HTTP monitor provides the interface `HTTPFilter` which can be pass to `addHttpMonitor(HTTPFilter)` method.

-Some examples.
-Let's say we want to skip our auth token from requests headers:
+Let's say we want to skip our auth token from requests headers.
+Here is a sample of this filter:
 ```java
 public class TokenFilter implements HTTPFilter {
     @Nullable